-Read about the accomplishments and careers of our Folklore graduate students below.
+Read about the accomplishments and careers of our Folklore and Public Culture undergraduate and graduate students below.

 After graduating from the UO Folklore Program (1998), John Baumann continued his studies in folklore and religion in the Religious Studies Department at the University of California, Santa Barbara, where he received his Ph.D.
 He is now a tenure-track Assistant Professor in the Departments of Religious Studies and Environmental Studies at the University of Wisconsin, Oshkosh.
 His areas of focus and teaching interests include Religious Ethics, Religion and Ecology, Religion in America, and Native American Spirituality.
 Dr. Baumann’s most recent research focuses on radical resistance to environmental threats, and environmental degradation affecting Native American lands and communities.
 He is chair of the Religion and Ecology Session of the Upper Midwest American Academy of Religion Meeting, and teaches widely in the areas of North American religious practice and religious/environmental ethics.